andrewbrown31/WxSysLib/docs/contributing.rst

 Recipes
 -------
 Recipes are Juypter notebooks within the WxSysLib that describe the process for tracking and diagnosis of particular features.
 Where possible, recipes should be easy to read and rely on a series of utility functions.
 Recipies are located in the recipies directory and categorised by meteorological phenomenon (for example: tropical_cyclones, extratropical_cyclones, blocking).
-Recipes that use different techniques to track and dianose similar phenomena are encouraged!
+Recipes that use different techniques to track and diagnose similar phenomena are encouraged!
 For example, although there is a recipe tracking tropical cyclones using TempestExtremes already in WxSysLib, we would encourage the addition of a recipe that uses another tool to track tropical cyclones.

 Documentation
 -------------